 These are employee-owned devices, where a work container is configured and managed by the organization.
 While the Android Enterprise or Scalefusion does not have full control over the device, full control can be exercised over the work container.

-With Scalefusion MDM, if the organizations were using Android devices with 6.0 or lower, the legacy/DA method is encouraged only till enrollment.
+With Scalefusion MDM software for android, if the organizations were using Android devices with 6.0 or lower, the legacy/DA method is encouraged only till enrollment.
 Once enrolled, the rest of the corporate device management settings stay the same.

 Managing devices with DA is not just workable anymore, hence to migrate or not to migrate is not really the question.
 Here are the advantages of migrating to the Android Enterprise from legacy management, while using Scalefusion MDM.